ffevotte/desktop-plus/README.md

 `desktop+` extends `desktop` by providing more features related to sessions persistance.

-Instead of relying on Emacs' starting directory to choose the session Emacs restarts, sessions are manipulated by name.
+1. Instead of relying on Emacs' starting directory to choose the session Emacs restarts, sessions are manipulated by name.
 All information about them is stored into a centralized directory.

+2. Desktop sessions by default save only buffers associated to "real" files.
+Desktop+ extends this by handling also "special buffers", such as those in `compilation-mode` or `term-mode`.

-## Installation
+## Installation and setup

 From `git`: